 If you go back to your menu item now, you’ll see the extra options enabled, go ahead and tick the “Open link in a new tab” option if you want your link to open in a new window/tab, and then type “nofollow” in the “Link Relationship” field to make the link nofollow.

 Then don’t forget to save the menu!
 You can double check if it worked by checking your site, right-clicking the menu item and choose Inspect to bring up the dev window.

 Then search for your link and check if re=”nofollow” has been added.

 And that’s it, super easy :).

 While I have you on this post, if you’re ever wanting to switch web hosting providers for any reason.
 Could be slow loading speeds, bad support, not enough disk space, etc. We created a few hosting comparisons that are country specific.
-The main ones we have at the moment are best web hosts for Canada, top web hosting services for Australia, and UK web hosting reviews.
+The main ones we have at the moment are best web hosts for Canada, top web hosting services for Australia, and web hosting reviews for the United Kingdom.